sflk-lang/sflk/README.md

 ## Introduction

 *SFLK* is an interpreted programming language.
 This repository contains the reference implementation.
 SFLK doesn't focus on being fast, a lot of languages are fast already.
 Instead, it tries new things, in the hope of being interesting.
-20% serious, 80% weird stuff.
+20% serious, 80% weird stuff (this ratio is an estimation).
 Enjoy!

 ## Presentation